-- To access the cn=config backend, the bypass-acl privilege or access to the configuration using an ACI is required. - To read configuration information, the config-read privilege is required. - To update the configuration, the config-write privilege is required.
+- To access the cn=config backend, users must have the bypass-acl privilege or be allowed access to the configuration using an ACI. - To read configuration information, users must have the configuration privilege. - To update the configuration, users must have the config-write privilege.